alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 47,
+  slide_image2
+  filename="slide47.png"
-  :alt => "Text slide with a numbered list: “How to fix a loss of trust”."
+  alt="Text slide with a numbered list: “How to fix a loss of trust”."
 %}

 Repeat my list of steps for fixing a loss of trust: